Football in Afghanistan: Football governance

-There is currently no women's league in Afghanistan.
-For the men's league system, see Afghanistan football league system.

-Cup system

-There is currently no women's or men's cup tournament in Afghanistan.

 Men's national team

 One of the major successes of the Afghanistan men's national team came when the team won the 2013 SAFF Championship in Nepal.
 They have also finished runner-up of the same event in 2011 and 2015 and fourth at the Asian Games 1951 and the 2014 AFC Challenge Cup.

 Women's national team

-One of the major successes of the Afghanistan women's national team came when the team reached the semi finals of the 2012 SAFF Women's Championship in Sri Lanka.
+One of the major successes of the Afghanistan women's national team came when the team reached the semi-finals of the 2012 SAFF Women's Championship in Sri Lanka.